Niddush786/Niddush786/README.md

 ---
  ## ABOUT ME 💁🏻‍♀️

-- 🔭 I’m actively working on **shaping my career transition into Data Analytics** — building projects that showcase real-world problem solving with SQL, Python, and BI tools.
-Currently, I’m also developing a project called **By the Glass**, focused on applying data analysis to real-world business insights.
-- 🌱 I’m currently learning **machine learning basics** and pushing my skills in **AI automation for business** to make insights engaging and clear.
+- 💼 Currently working as an IT Analyst, focusing on process optimization, reporting solutions, system improvements, and business-driven technology initiatives.
+- 🚀 Continuously enhancing my technical stack through hands-on projects involving Power BI, SQL, Python, SAP SuccessFactors, RPA, and workflow automation.
+- 📊 Passionate about transforming operational data into actionable insights through dashboards, analytics, and process improvement strategies.
+- 🛠️ Actively building real-world projects to strengthen my expertise in Data Analytics, Business Intelligence, Automation, and IT Operations.
+- 🌱 Dedicated to continuous learning, exploring emerging technologies, automation frameworks, and data-driven solutions to improve business efficiency.
 - 👯 I’m looking to collaborate on **open-source data projects, case studies, and analysis challenges** that highlight creativity and practical impact.
-- 🤔 I’m looking for help with **navigating the data industry** as someone coming from hospitality and teaching — understanding how to position my transferable skills effectively.
 - 💬 Ask me about **customer insights, turning operations into numbers, visual storytelling, and how to teach complex topics simply**
 - 😄 Pronouns: **She/Her**
 - ⚡ Fun fact: Whether teaching a class, studying crime scenes, or managing a buzzing restaurant floor — I’ve always chased clarity.
 Now I just happen to find it in data. 🔍📊